Tudat/tudat/developerGuide/howToWriteTheWiki/howToWriteTheWiki.rst

 - :literal:`use of semi-colon after a paragraph::` Introduces a box of monospaced text without mark-up.
 Generally used to define file locations.

+- :literal:`.. figure:: path/to/image.png`
+   Adds a figure at the same location in the text.

+.. note:: PDF figures are not supported by all web browsers.
+The standard figure format on the Tudat wiki is PNG.

 Upcoming Improvements
 ~~~~~~~~~~~~~~~~~~~~~